GarmanGroup/RABDAM/README.md

 The size (as a percentage of the total number of atoms included for *B*<sub>Damage</sub> analysis) of the sliding window used to group atoms in a similar packing density environment for *B*<sub>Damage</sub> calculation.
 Its default value is 0.02 (2%), however it can take any value ≤ 1. **Do not change the value of this parameter unless you know what you are doing!** Stipulated by the keyword *windowSize*.

+-	Option to remove HETATM, *HETATM*

+Specifies whether you want to include (“*Keep*”) / exclude (“*Remove*”) HETATM in / from the *B*<sub>Damage</sub> calculation.
+Owing to the difference in the *B*<sub>factor</sub> / packing density ratios of HETATM as compared to ATOM, by default this parameter is set to “*Remove*”. **Do not change the value of this parameter unless you know what you are doing!** Stipulated by the keyword *HETATM*.

+-	Option to retain only protein / nucleic acid atoms, *proteinOrNucleicAcid*

+Specifies whether to include protein atoms (“*Protein*”), nucleic acid atoms (“*Nucleic Acid*” / “*NA*”), or both atom types (“ ”), in the *B*<sub>Damage</sub> calculation.
+Owing to the difference in the *B*<sub>factor</sub> / packing density ratios of these two ATOM types, it is highly recommended that they are analysed separately.
+By default this parameter is set to “*Protein*”.
+Stipulated by the keyword *proteinOrNucleicAcid*.

+**\*\*Currently RABDAM is unsuitable for running on structures containing nucleic acids, therefore this parameter should not be altered from its default value.\*\***

+-	Option to remove atoms from the *B*<sub>Damage</sub> calculation, *removeAtoms*

+Allows the removal of individual atoms (specified either by their atom serial number or by their residue type) from the *B*<sub>Damage</sub> calculation (by default no atoms are removed). **Do not change the value of this parameter unless you know what you are doing!** Stipulated by the keyword *removeAtoms*.

+-	Option to add atoms in to the *B*<sub>Damage</sub> calculation, *addAtoms*

+Allows the addition of individual atoms (specified either by their atom serial number or by their residue type) to the *B*<sub>Damage</sub> calculation (by default no atoms are added).
+Note however that the same atom cannot be considered more than once in the *B*<sub>Damage</sub> calculation. **Do not change the value of this parameter unless you know what you are doing!** Stipulated by the keyword *addAtoms*.

+-	Option to highlight atoms on the kernel density estimate of the *B*<sub>Damage</sub> distribution, *highlightAtoms*

+Highlights the *B*<sub>Damage</sub> values of specified atoms on the output kernel density estimate (by default no atoms are highlighted).
+Atoms are specified by their (unique) serial numbers as listed in the input PDB file provided to RABDAM.
+It is possible to highlight multiple atoms at once (see the guidelines below for providing multiple values for the same parameter); note however that it is recommended no more than 6 atoms are specified at once (beyond 6 atoms the graph colour scheme will repeat itself, furthermore the complete key might not fit onto the plot).
+Stipulated by the keyword *highlightAtoms*.

 -	Option to create a copy of the original PDB file, *createOrigPDB*

 Writes a copy of the input PDB file provided to the program to the output directory when set to True (by default this parameter is set to False).
 Stipulated by the keyword *createOrigpdb*.